sarahxwaves/sarahxwaves/README.md

 - 🎓 I’m currently studying Computer Engineering at CEFET-MG
 - 🎓 Software developer
-- 🌱 I’m currently learning PHP, Laravel and Python
+- 🌱 I’m currently learning Laravel,PHP, React and Node
-- 💞  I'm married to the music and a comic book collector
+- 💞  Married to the music and a comic book collector

 ### Techs
 - Javascript